QLab 4: Now with Touch Bar!

 All this being said, I don't want to stop those who feel they can tackle the challenges, so instead of making things available as a "Here's the link...good luck!" sort of thing, I'll be doing things via email on a user to user basis.
 This way I can personally walk people through the process if they'd like to get this working on their machine.

-If you feel you're up to the task, please like this blog entry and then email me at Connect@DustinDMiller.Design and we can start the conversation to get things running for you!
+If you feel you're up to the task, please like this blog entry and jump over to https://github.com/dustindmiller/QLab-Touchbar for the preset & instructions.